-Service Title and Service Name Requirements
+WMS Service Title and Service Name Requirements

-This section describes the OneGeology standards that govern web service Title and Name.
+This section describes the OneGeology standards that govern web map service (WMS) Title and Name.
+For service deployment using ArcGIS, two separate services are necessary to conform to both the WMS naming specifications (Section C. 3) and the WFS layer names as specified by the GeoScimML-Portrayal schema (Section C. 4).
+For service deployment using GeoServer, multiple layers will be necessary to conform to the naming conventions for both WFS and WMS layers.

 Service Title: Conforming to the naming conventions for service title is a 2 star requirement with OneGeology.
 Service Titles should contain the following tokens (in order):

-[Geographical extent] [Data owner organization] [Language Code] [Scale] [Theme], where:
+[Geographical extent] [Data owner organization] [Language Code] [Theme], where:

 Geographic extent: a rough approximation of the extent of the portrayal provided by the web service